Christianity and abortion: The Anglican Church of Australia

 The Anglican Church of Australia does not take an official position on abortion.
 However, in December 2007, an all-woman committee representing the Melbourne diocese recommended that abortion be "decriminalised", on the basis of the ethical view that "the moral significance [of the embryo] increases with the age and development of the foetus".
 This is seen to be the first approval of abortion by an official Australian Anglican group.

 Lutheran Churches

 Lutheranism in the United States consists largely of three denominations: the Evangelical Lutheran Church in America (4.5 million members), the Lutheran Church–Missouri Synod (2.3 million members), and the Wisconsin Evangelical Lutheran Synod (0.4 million members).

-ELCA
+Evangelical Lutheran Church in America

 "Because of our conviction that both the life of the woman and the life in her womb must be respected by law, this church opposes: